reha3125/rehal3125/README.md

 - ##### Skills: Data Cleaning and Wrangling, Data Analysis, Data Visualisation, , Relational Databases, Dashboard Design and Development
 ### ⚡️ Currently ⚡️
 - ##### Landed in Canada in 2022
-- ##### Ready to step my foot in Canada Data Analysis Industry with my Indian Work Experience
+- ##### Ready to step my foot in Canada Data Analysis Industry with my Canadian Work Experience